 So there we have it.
 All we need to do is stop using products produced by these companies; products made from those products; products that used those companies’ products for fuel; and products that have been transported using those fuels – voila!
 Once we do so, those companies will be out of business and we can enjoy a life powered entirely by renewable energy.

 At this point, readers may have questions about the viability of such a boycott.
 Take Gazprom for example.
 The gas they export into Europe is mixed in with gas from the North Sea and the Middle East; especially during cold snaps when demand is high.
 To boycott Gazprom would require that we cease cooking and heating our homes during the coldest winter months.
 Nor would it help to switch to electric heating and cooking, since more than half of Britain’s electricity is generated from gas – including Russian gas.
-Nor does boycotting the oil companies simply involve getting rid of our cars – something that very few even of the most ardent environmentalists are want to do – we would also have to cease using plastics, fertilisers, pharmaceuticals, paints, ink, and a raft of other chemical products.
-Boycotting coal is an even more horrific problem since it is used in the manufacture of almost all of the household goods that make life bearable in a developed economy, including our mobile phones, computers, TVs, fridges, music systems and microwaves.
+Nor does boycotting the oil companies simply involve getting rid of our cars – something that very few even of the most ardent environmentalists are wont to do – we would also have to cease using plastics, fertilisers, pharmaceuticals, paints, ink, and a raft of other chemical products.
+Boycotting oil is an even more horrific problem since it is used in the manufacture of almost all of the household goods that make life bearable in a developed economy, including our mobile phones, computers, TVs, fridges, music systems and microwaves.
 Coal also powers a large proportion of the datacentres that allow the internet to function.
 And, by the way, the coal that powers the Chinese factories and the oil that fuels the global transport system is embodied in all of the solar panels and wind turbines that are supposed to solve the problem… so “green energy” will have to stop.

 Okay, clearly I am being frivolous in suggesting a boycott.
 But by pointing out the sort of things we would have to give up in order to put the big greenhouse gas producers out of business, we begin to see the enormity of the problem facing us.
 We also start to glimpse the privations ahead of us if we were to give up the fossil fuels that currently account for more than 80 percent of the world’s energy in favour of the wind, solar and tidal energy that currently accounts for just one percent of our energy mix.
 And unless we are prepared to give those things up, companies like ExxonMobil will continue to laugh at divestment campaigns.
 As the satirical magazine, The Onion puts it: